-The Gorgon Project is operated by Chevron.
-It is a joint venture of the Australian subsidiaries of Chevron (approximately 47 percent), ExxonMobil (25 percent), Shell (25 percent), Osaka Gas (1.25 percent), Tokyo Gas (one percent) and Chubu Electric Power Company (0.417 percent).
+The Gorgon Project is operated by an Australian subsidiary of Chevron and is a joint venture of the Australian subsidiaries of Chevron (47.3 percent), ExxonMobil (25 percent), Shell (25 percent), Osaka Gas (1.25 percent), Tokyo Gas (1 percent) and Chubu Electric Power (0.417 percent).

-The upstream EPCm contractor is Gorgon Upstream Joint Venture (GUJV) a 50/50 joint venture between Technip and JP Kenny.
+The Project’s upstream EPCM contractor is Gorgon Upstream Joint Venture (GUJV) a 50/50 joint venture between Technip and JP Kenny.

 GORGON PROJECT INDUSTRY BRIEFINGS